-Do you consider that the Workgroup has adequately set out and considered all relevant options and potential alternatives on the sharing aspect of this modification proposal?
+Q Question Response Q 4 Question Do you consider that the Workgroup has adequately set out and considered all relevant options and potential alternatives on the sharing aspect of this modification proposal?
 If not, what other options would you like the Workgroup to consider and why?

-We do not believe that the Workgroup has adequately set out and considered all relevant options and potential alternatives on the sharing aspect of this modification proposal.

-While we note the considerable work on sharing undertaken by the workgroup a wide range of potential options remain under consideration.
+ResponseWe do not believe that the Workgroup has adequately set out and considered all relevant options and potential alternatives on the sharing aspect of this modification proposal.While we note the considerable work on sharing undertaken by the workgroup a wide range of potential options remain under consideration.
 It would be helpful if the potential sharing options are organised into a coherent and workable set of proposals that appropriately reflect on users the costs associated with use of the transmission system.
 In this context we do not believe that the sharing arrangements based on the dual background in the original proposal are cost reflective, particularly in relation to the use of historic load factors.
-We are more supportive of potential options that reflect prospective "diversity" and allow for capacity-based charging arrangements to reflect the transmission benefits of locating power stations in certain areas of the GB transmission system.

-In the context of diversity, we believe that a potential variant based on a forecast of expected output from generation and demand nodes across the network and a model that considers the prospective outcome of load flow conditions across the network in an optimised least cost approach should be developed to reflect sharing across transmission boundaries.
-The model would be based on the contracted TEC for each power station, the demand capacities and the expected state of the transmission network.
-A set of load factors would be derived for each node based on an optimised least cost dispatch model on an unconstrained basis (the "unconstrained schedule").
-The model would then be rerun to identify the cost of constraints (the "constrained schedule").
-The forecast costs of constraints together with the nodal costs of the transmission network would provide the basis for calculating the Transmission Use of System tariffs for the following year.
+We are more supportive of potential options that reflect prospective "diversity" and allow for capacity-based charging arrangements to reflect the transmission benefits of locating power stations in certain areas of the GB transmission system.In the context of diversity, we believe that a potential variant based on a forecast of expected output from generation and demand nodes across the network and a model that considers the prospective outcome of load flow conditions across the network in an optimised least In the context of diversity, we believe that a potential variant based on a forecast of expected output from generation and demand nodes across the network and a model that considers the prospective outcome of load calculating the Transmission Use of System tariffs for the following year.
 We also believe that the potential variant should enable the calculation of long term tariffs (across multiple years).
 Such an approach would enable parties to efficiently and effectively manage the risks associated with use of system charges and would facilitate the introduction of other market reforms (such as a capacity mechanism).